TJeffrey237/CS386Project/deliverables/Deliverable7-Verification-Validation.md

 **Playtester**: Lydia Wolford<br/>
 **Interviwer**: Tyler Jeffrey<br/>
 **Observations**:
-- ..
+- Had no unexpected actions throughout any part of the session.
+- Struggled to understand what some of the objects could be.
+- Did not get stuck or encounter any bugs/issues.
+- Had a lot of fun trying to solve the sliding puzzle.
+- Progressed as intended and liked the updated visuals to the room based on puzzle.

 **Post-Session Interview**:
-1. Good, thought it was kind of empty
+1. Thought that the layout of everything was good, only thought was that it felt sort of empty.
-2. Liked it, lieks being able to tell which is which
+2. Enjoyed the art, was able to tell what objects are what without difficulty and thought the designs were unique.
-3. Struggled to understand what was happening when you first opened the puzzle, but otherwise very simple
+3. Struggled to understand what was happening when they first opened the puzzles, but otherwise thought mechanics were simple and easy to understand.
-4. Mechanics wise the sliding puzzle, but figuring out how it fit into the game was the drawing one
+4. Struggled the most mechanics wise the sliding puzzle, but also had difficulties figuring out how the vanity puzzle fit into the game.
-5. Fixer-upper ad game vibes, enjoyed harder puzzles
+5. Felt likea fixer-upper type of game, enjoyed harder puzzles that were associated with it.
-6. Would add themes to certaain rooms, like puzzlews based on kitchen
-7. Would not
+6. Suggested adding room specific themes to each puzzle, such as puzzles with kitchenware in the kitchen.
+7. Not very likely to continue playing the game in it's current state.
-8. Wants more puzzles
+8. Would enjoy having more puzzles to help extend playtime and increase variety.
-9. Least favorite thing was the lack on animations/sound
+9. Least favorite thing was the lack of animations/sound, game felt static.
-10. Liked the colors for the floor and background of the room
+10. Favorite thing was the colors for the floor and background of the room, as well as difficulty for sliding puzzle.
-11. Somewhat similar in terms of how the user interacts with the game but they are much different in terms of goal/outcome
+11. Thought that they were somewhat similar in terms of how the user interacts with the game but they are much different in terms of goal/outcome between each game.
-12. 9, some things could appear more broken
+12. Rated a 9 for clarity, thought that some things could look more broken to emphasize the goal.

 ### Session 3 ###
-**Playtester**: blank<br/>
+**Playtester**: Veronica Russell<br/>
-**Interviwer**: blank<br/>
+**Interviwer**: Tyler Jeffrey<br/>
 **Observations**:
 - ...

 **Post-Session Interview**:
 - ...

 ## Reflection ##
+Reflections: Reflect on what you observed.
+Some questions that you can explore: What features worked well?
+What can be changed?
+How is the learning curve of your system?
+Did the users perform the tasks as you expected?
+Did the users’ actions produce the results they expected?
+What did the users like the most?
+Is your value proposition accomplished?